elihunter173/website/content/notes/ncsu/1s/e102/index.md

   * Nuclear car wash.
   * Computer modeling of nuclear attacks to guide warning systems and clean up.

-### Anantomy of Nuclear Weapons/Reactor
+### Anatomy of Nuclear Weapons/Reactor

 * For a weapon to work, a reaction needs to be supercritical.
 * Subcritical: Not enough neutrons are released to sustain the reaction. *Dies out.*
-* Critical: Just enoug neutrons to release to sustain the reaction. *Self sustains.*
+* Critical: Just enough neutrons to release to sustain the reaction. *Self sustains.*
-* Supercritical: More neutrons are released than need to sustain the reaciton.
+* Supercritical: More neutrons are released than need to sustain the reaction.
   *Goes boom.*
 * Types of Nuclear Assemblies / Detonators:
   * Gun type: A conventional explosive to the side of two nuclear pieces